MNoorFawi/hash-bstree/README.md

 index(9): 19 ->

 table size --> 10 while filled buckets --> 4

+retrieve all elements in index 4
+4 94

 index where value 22 exists is --> 2

 search by index 4 --> value 94 is found